FH-Potsdam/is-the-lab-open/README.md

 ## who
 This site is build by <a href="https://github.com/fabiantheblind">Fabian "fabiantheblind" Morón Zirfas</a> for the <a href="https://github.com/FH-Potsdam">University of Applied Sciences Potsdam (Germany)</a> with <3.

-## Server

-How to set up the server?
+## authentication to the API

-tbd

-## Authentification

-Currently we have some simple authentification in place so nobody can call the api except for those who now the password and username\*.
+Currently we have some simple authentication in place so nobody can call the api except for those who now the password and username\*.
 Create a file under `private/data.json` and add the following content.

     [
       {